fmarcoux96/hubspot-phone-number-formatter/README.md

 Happy HubSpotting!

 ## Ideas
-- Use !(https://github.com/HubSpot/hubspot-php)[HubSpot PHP] instead of the deprecated `ryanwinchester/hubspot-php`
+- Use [HubSpot/hubspot-php](https://www.github.com/HubSpot/hubspot-php) instead of the deprecated `ryanwinchester/hubspot-php`
 - Update to support ALL contacts and companies, not just the first 100.
 - Update to support ALL phone fields instead of just one.
 - Update to support international numbers (or just skip them.)